valentina-buoro/outreachy-contributions/README.md

 ## Web application
+The primary objective of any machine learning project is not solely to develop a performant model, but to ensure its utility in real-world applications.
+It is estimated that approximately 87% of data science models never make it into production environments.
+To address this gap, I developed a web application for my model that enables users to input two drug molecules in SMILES format and obtain a prediction of their potential interaction type.

+The predictive model is based on an XGBoost classifier trained using binary Morgan fingerprints generated via the Ersilia platform.
+The app serves as a user-friendly interface to demonstrate how cheminformatics and machine learning can be integrated into accessible tools for drug interaction screening.
+This work illustrates a practical approach toward the translational deployment of AI in drug discovery and research.

 - The backend for the website was built using the Python flask framework, and hosted on Render.
 Code for the backend api can be viewed [here](https://github.com/valentina-buoro/Drug-Interaction-Backend)
 - The frontend was built using React framework, and hosted on netlify.
 [Live link to the website](https://drug-drug-interaction.netlify.app/) .The frontend code can be viewed [here](https://github.com/valentina-buoro/Drug-Interaction-Frontend)